FlexHDR: Modelling Alignment and Exposure Uncertainties for Flexible HDR Imaging: Introduction

 In this paper, we propose a novel algorithm that addresses these limitations in a holistic and unified way.
 First, we design a HDR-specific optical flow network which can predict accurate optical flow estimates even when the input and target frames are under- or over-exposed.
 We do this by using symmetric pooling operations to share information between all $n$ input frames, so any missing information in one frame can be borrowed from other frames.
 Further, we propose models of exposure and alignment uncertainties which are used by our flow and attention networks to regulate contributions from unreliable and misaligned pixels.
 Finally we propose a flexible architecture that can process any number of input frames provided in any order.

 The contributions of this paper are threefold: \begin{enumerate}

-\item A lightweight, iterative and self-supervised HDR-specific optical flow network which can estimate accurate pixel correspondences between LDR frames, even when improperly exposed, by sharing information between all input frames with symmetric pooling operations.

-\item Models of exposure and alignment uncertainty which we use to regulate contributions from unreliable and misaligned pixels and greatly reduce ghosting artefacts.

-\item A flexible architecture with a multi-stage fusion mechanism which can estimate an HDR image from an arbitrary set of LDR input images. \end{enumerate}
+\item A lightweight HDR-specific optical flow network which can estimate accurate pixel correspondences between LDR frames, even when improperly exposed, by sharing information between all input frames with symmetric pooling operations, and is trained using an HDR-aware self-supervised loss that incorporates exposure uncertainty. \item Models of exposure and alignment uncertainty which we use to regulate contributions from unreliable and misaligned pixels and greatly reduce ghosting artefacts. \item A flexible architecture with a multi-stage fusion mechanism which can estimate an HDR image from an arbitrary set of LDR input images. \end{enumerate}